nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API checks if the Object passsed in is a dataview.
+This API checks if the Object passsed in is a DataView.

 ### *napi_strict_equals*
 <!-- YAML